cxl-garage/sentinel-cli/README.md

 - Organization/Model Selection
 - Input Folders

-These instructions have been tested on Windows and Linux
+>These instructions have been tested on Windows and Linux

 ### Docker: Organization-Specific Algorithms
 We use Docker to manage the difficulties of different dependencies (Operating Systems, existing tensorflow installations) that will inevitably be present on people's systems.
 It also allows us to update/fix systems, algorithms on-the-go.

 This wil be downloaded by the python script, so dont worry about downloading this, it will be done automatically.
 Each Conservation  X Labs customer will have a docker container with their most up-to-date algorithms pre-loaded with the latest TensorFlow libraries.
 As new/updated algorithms are made, your new algorithms can be found here.

-===Please run the python script at least once before being offline to ensure your org's docker container is downloaded===
+>Please run the python script at least once before being offline to ensure your org's docker container is downloaded

 ## Installation Instructions